UKVI confirms new attendance rules for international students

 Proportions

 Then we get into percentages.
 Face-to-face delivery (ie you have to come in for, or you miss out) must remain the “predominant” method of delivery.
-The proposal is that “Predominantly face-to-face” is defined as consisting of between 1-20 per cent of the taught elements of the course delivered via remote delivery.
+The new policy is that “Predominantly face-to-face” is defined as consisting of between 1-20 per cent of the taught elements of the course delivered via remote delivery.

 If a university wanted instead to offer “mainly” but not “predominantly” face to face, there are two conditions: